joh-dah/GRiNS/docs/index.md

 ### GPU Version Installation (Recommended)

 For optimal performance, it is recommended to install the GPU-accelerated version of the library.
 This version leverages CUDA for faster computations, making it well-suited for large-scale simulations.
-If you have a compatible NVIDIA GPU, install the library with:
+If you have a compatible NVIDIA GPU (refer to [Jax Intallation](https://docs.jax.dev/en/latest/installation.html)), install the library with:

 ```bash
 pip install grins[cuda12]